lucascalsilva/camunda-unit-testing-alternatives/postman/README.md

 The folder [dockerdata](dockerdata) contains some files that are necessary for the test, such as:
 1. [Postman collection](dockerdata/payment-process.postman_collection.json): This is the collection that is executed in postman.
 You can modify the collection in postman according to your needs.
 2. [Postman environment](dockerdata/payment-process.postman_environment.json): This is the environment that is used in postman.
 You can modify the environment in postman according to your needs.
 3. [BPMN Process](dockerdata/process.bpmn):	The BPMN used in the test.
-You can
+You can overwrite the bpmn according to your needs.
-4. [Newman HTML Template](dockerdata/custom-template.hbs): The HTML template used to generate the HTML testing report.
+4. [Newman HTML Template](dockerdata/custom-template.hbs): The HTML template used to generate the testing result report.
 It was obtained [here](https://github.com/DannyDainton/postman-docker/blob/master/src/reports/templates/customTemplate.hbs).

-You should see a HTML report in the folder "dockerdata/reports" with the results of the test.

 ## How to use it?
 You can execute it by running the script [run.sh](run.sh).